sagemathinc/cocalc/src/packages/static/README.md

 ## The `npm run` scripts

 ### Development

 When doing development, use `npm run webpack` and `npm run tsc` in two terminals.
 The first runs webpack to package everything up, and the second independently checks for errors in the typescript files in the `smc-webapp` package (the two should not interfere in any way with each other).
 If you're using an editor like vscode that tells you Typescript errors, you don't need to bother with `npm run tsc`.

 Use `npm run prod` to build and test the production version locally.
 This is the same as `npm run webpack`, but with more aggressive chunking, caching, minification, etc. It's a good idea to test this before making a release, in case something surprising changes.
 Also, check in the Network tab of Chrome dev tools that loading cocalc doesn't transfer too much data (e.g., due to installing a huge package).

 ### Measuring size

-Run `npm run measure` and when it finishes, look at `dist/report.html` for an interactive graphic that shows how much space each part of CoCalc is using.
+Run `npm run measure` and when it finishes, look at `dist/measure.html` for an interactive graphic thatshows how much space each part of CoCalc is using.

 ### Releases

 To make a release, use `npm run build` to create a version with / as the base url that is suitable to deploy on https://cocalc.com and cocalc-docker; this pushes to [npmjs.com](http://npmjs.com), but the version in dist can't be used locally.

 ## More about development